harshit181/RSSPub/README.md

 ### Alternatives

 - **Calibre:** [Calibre](https://calibre-ebook.com/) also has a "Fetch News" feature that can download RSS feeds and convert them to EPUB/MOBI.
-It is a desktop application, whereas Rpub is designed to run as a server.
+It is a desktop application, whereas rsspub is designed to run as a server.
 - **KindleEar:** [KindleEar](https://github.com/cdhigh/KindleEar) is a Calibre port that runs on web to aggregate RSS feeds and send them to your Kindle.(https://github.com/harshit181/KindleEar minor code change to enable opds server)

 ## Architecture